ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 ---

-Most people say First, because it feels as if you are now better than the Second place person, so you might be First.
+Most people say First, because it feels as if you are now better than the Second place person.
 But think about it for a moment and you will realise you are Second for all sorts of reasons:
 * If you overtook Second then you must have been in Third place, and moving up one place means you are now Second.
 * You are now better than the Second place person, that person has slipped back